waq1129/olfactory/README.md

 Run ``demo1.ipynb`` and ``demo2.ipynb`` for multi-trial GPLVM fit to the simulated data.
 You will recover the latent and reconstruct the firing rates.

 ``demo2.ipynb`` consists of ``demo1.ipynb`` and a second stage.
 The first stage (same as ``demo1.ipynb``) estimates latent and model parameters with the naive model assumption.
-The second stage is a fine-tune of latent and model parameters with user-specified model assumption.
+The second stage is a fine-tune of latent and model parameters with the user-specified model assumption.

-Model details can be found in the notebooks.
+More details can be found in the notebooks.